 You should rank all applicants who are acceptable for each track.
 For example, if there are 10 applicants for 5 positions in a track and you determine from your evaluations that 9 of the 10 applicants would be acceptable, you should rank all 9 applicants on your Rank Order List in order of your preference.
-Applicants generally apply to and rank several programs, and therefore Program Directors who do not list all acceptable applicants for each track may not fill all their positions.
+Applicants generally apply to and rank several programs and tracks, and therefore Program Directors who do not list all acceptable applicants for each track may not fill all their positions.
 By submitting a longer list of applicants, you may reduce the likelihood of being left with unfilled positions.

 Each track will be matched with the most preferred applicant(s) on its list who have ranked that track and who are not matched to a track they prefer.

 For programs offering multiple tracks in the Match, it is permissible to rank the same applicant on more than one track's Rank Order List, and to assign a different ranking to the applicant on each track's list, if desired.
 For example, consider a program offering both a scholarship track and a non-scholarship track, and an applicant who is ranked for the scholarship track but not guaranteed a position in that track (e.g., track has 3 positions but the applicant is ranked 4th).
 The program may want to add that applicant onto the Rank Order List for the non-scholarship track.
-That way, if the scholarship track fills its positions with more preferred applicants, the less preferred applicant may match to the non-scholarship track, provided the applicant ranks the non-scholarship track and does not match to a more preferred program.
+That way, if the scholarship track fills its positions with more preferred applicants, the less preferred applicant may match to the non-scholarship track, provided the applicant ranks the non-scholarship track and does not match to a more preferred track.

 Tracks that rank fewer applicants than the number of positions available (e.g., 2 applicants ranked for 3 available positions) will, by definition, have one or more unfilled positions in the Match.
 Similarly, tracks that rank the same number of applicants as positions available (e.g., 3 applicants ranked for 3 positions) run a very high risk of having one or more unfilled positions in the Match.

-Do not rank any applicant who is not acceptable for a track, even if the track has unfilled positions after the Match.
+Do not rank any applicant who is not acceptable for a track, even if the track will have unfilled positions after the Match.
 You are reminded that according to the Program Agreement, the Match results are binding; you must accept the applicant(s) matched to your program.
 It is the responsibility of the program to ensure that each applicant ranked by the program meets the eligibility requirements of your institution and program.